Three paths, one goal

 The common agricultural policy (CAP) therefore combines social, economic, and environmental approaches on the path towards achieving a sustainable system of agriculture in the EU.
-Further steps in this path will be taken in the future CAP, which will be built around a new and more ambitious green architecture.
+Further steps in this path will be taken in the new CAP, which is built around a renewed and more ambitious green architecture.

 By taking this combined and ambitious approach, and by harnessing the latest advances in knowledge and innovation, the CAP aligns agriculture with the European Green Deal, which sets out to create an inclusive, competitive, and environmentally friendly future for Europe.

 Farmers, agri-food businesses, foresters, and rural communities have an essential role to play in several of the Green Deal’s key policy areas, including:

 - building a sustainable food system through the Farm to Fork strategy;

 - adding to the new biodiversity strategy by protecting and enhancing the variety of plants and animals in the rural ecosystem;

 - contributing to the climate action of the Green Deal to achieve the goal of net-zero emissions in the EU by 2050;

 - supporting the new forestry strategy by protecting and maintaining healthy forests;